oblinger/HookAnchorApp/Misc/Babysitting.md

 - Played well with Eli.
 Taught him stuff.
 - Published $25-$50.
 10+years.  $35/hr first time.
 We agreed on $27/hr going forward.

-### Olga S.    < never available
-- 650 457-4976
-- Published $25-$50.
-3years.
-43 y/o.
-- She said $30/hr

-We have need weekly or every other week for some Toddler TLC.
-Usually Saturday mornings, but sometimes at other times too, if you can make it.
-We are all setup for you guys to play at home, and there are several parks, library, etc. in short walking distance too.
-Our son Eli is good natured and gentle.
-We are looking for someone that genuinely like playing with little ones, that way the time can be more fulfilling for both of you!